 Alpha-1 receptors are Gq coupled-receptors; whereas alpha-2 receptors are Gi coupled-receptors.
 Beta-2 and beta-3 are also Gi coupled-receptors.
 All beta receptors are also Gs coupled-receptors.

 Agonist binding to the adrenergic receptors induces the following cellular mechanisms:

-Phospholipase C is activated which leads to induction of inositol triphosphate (IP3) and diacylglycerol (DAG).
+Phospholipase C is activated, which leads to the induction of inositol triphosphate (IP3) and diacylglycerol (DAG).
 As a result, calcium rises.